 Whether you’re heading for business events or any family function, whether you want to travel 1 km away or you want to head over to the corner of your city, whether you want your car to arrive right now or you want to pre-book it, you know you can count on the madly used ride-hailing applications, Uber and Lyft.

 Being an old-school kind of a person, I’ve always tried to pick up flaws in the current use of technology.
-And it’s not only me, most of the people who might not be a tech-freak or an avid tech user would consider these constantly engaging technology updates, a bit disturbing.
+And it’s not only me, but most of the people who might not be a tech-freak or an avid tech user would also consider these constantly engaging technology updates, a bit disturbing.

 Not to sound old, but let’s be honest, the simpler days back then were more contented and less hectic.
 Even though they weren’t blessed with the blessings of technology still they managed to do more work manually.

-While all of this had always sound relatable (also because I’ve written it myself duh!) but when it comes services of these online ride-hailing applications, my views have kind of changed.
+While all of this had always sound relatable (also because I’ve written it myself duh!) but when it comes to services of these online ride-hailing applications, my views have kind of changed.
 Now I’m more like a dependent-to-Uber/Lyft but not-so-dependent-to-local-buses/taxis.